Omgupta2038/demo-repo/readme.md

-learning github
+learning github,
-pretty late ik
+pretty late ik ,
-but you kno wha
+but you kno wha,
-you gotta start sometime
+you gotta start sometime,
-so
+so,
-fuck you
+fuck you,